keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
-She'd spent the past two days watching the old man who owned this land and the cottage sitting on it.
+She’d spent the past two days watching the old man who owned this land and the cottage sitting on it.
 As far as she could tell, he lived alone.
 No wife tended to the garden.
 No children visited.
 Every few hours, the old man would come out, cut a few leaves off of the prohiberty bush against the house, and return inside.
-Lyana needed the leaves from that medicinal herb, along with the food in the old man's cupboards and any other treasures the cabin might possess.
-This man's belongings were Lyana's only hope of keeping Kess alive, and Lyana had to keep Kess alive.
-Lyana's own life depended on it.
+Lyana needed the leaves from that medicinal herb, along with the food in the old man’s cupboards and any other treasures the cabin might possess.
+This man’s belongings were Lyana’s only hope of keeping Kess alive, and Lyana had to keep Kess alive.
+Lyana’s own life depended on it.
 </p>

 <p>
 She had been raised to practice diplomacy before resorting to violence.
 So, that was her plan.
 Diplomacy first.
 Violence second.
 She prayed to Sylva that the old man would be sympathetic to her cause.
 Perhaps, he would let her in.
 Offer her what she needed.
-She'd taken enough souls already.
+She’d taken enough souls already.
 </p>

 <p>